KetchupJL/KetchupJL.github.io/_posts/2025-06-07-qrf-pipeline.md

 ## 🧹 Cleaning the OHLCV Panel

 Tokens like `$COLLAT` and `titcoin` were removed due to excessive missingness or late data starts.
 All data was reindexed to a 12h frequency.
+This wasn't just a practical step, it was a research design choice.
+Tokens with late listings or erratic gaps could inject bias into quantile estimates, especially in the tails.
+I chose to cut aggressively, favouring consistency over sample size.

 I then clipped each token's history at the first valid OHLCV bar using this logic: